inezamanda/ProjectTimeline/README.md

-# ``TimelineSDK``
+# ``ProjectTimeline``

-TimelineSDK is a Swift framework for creating customizable project timelines in iOS apps.
+ProjectTimeline is a Swift framework for creating customizable project timelines in iOS apps.

 ## Preview

-Here’s what you can achieve with TimelineSDK:
+Here’s what you can achieve with ProjectTimeline SDK:

 ![Timeline Preview](Assets/Preview1.png)